[Search Results for: living shoreline – Page 4]

 Today on Marine Science Minute with Florida Sea Grant: Oyster Restoration!

 Oyster reefs are vital to estuaries, where freshwater meets saltwater.
-They provide habitat for small organisms, are feeding grounds for important fish species like snapper and grouper, and they stabilize the shorelines.
+They provide habitat for small organisms, are feeding grounds for important fish species like snapper and grouper, and stabilize shorelines.

 Oysters are also filter feeders.
 They remove nutrients from the water, which improves water quality.
-As ecosystem engineers, oysters are used in living shoreline restoration projects to help improve water quality and protect shorelines.
+As ecosystem engineers, oysters are used in living shoreline restoration projects.

 The Florida Sea Grant plastic-free restoration of oyster shorelines, or PROS, promotes the use of plastic-free materials in building restored oyster reefs.